 Pay Statements / Pay Stubs

-New Hampshire labor laws require an employer to provide employees with a written statement of all deductions made from pay, which may include taxes, insurance premiums, contributions to charities, legitimate deductions made from gross wages.
+New Hampshire labor laws require an employer to provide employees with a written statement of all deductions made from pay, which may include taxes, insurance premiums, contributions to charities, and legitimate deductions made from gross wages.

 At the time of hiring an employee, and upon any changes, employers are required to put the employee’s rate of pay or any fringe benefits in writing.